-Although the MDP program cannot directly offer scholarships to students, MDP students can avail themselves of university resources that can help identify external funding opportunities.
+There are numerous sources of funding available for completion of the Master's in Development Practice (MDP) at UA.
 These include external funding sources, internal funding sources, and opportunities for paid Graduate Assistantships of different types.

 U.S. residents, make sure that you file a Free Application for Federal Student Aid (FAFSA).
 Apply as early as possible for financial aid and make sure your funding is spread across the entire program (i.e., fall, summer, and spring semesters).
-For a list of competitive graduate funding opportunities, please consult databases including Pivot, Scholarship Universe, GRAPES.
+For a list of competitive graduate funding opportunities, please consult the Pivot and GRAPES databases.